cucumber-ltd/feynman/README.md

 A library for helping you organise your JavaScript test automation code, inspired by the [screenplay pattern][screenplay].

+What's lovely about screenplay, as opposed to other patterns for organising automation code like [page objects][page objects], is that you're building abstractions around behaviour, rather than solution implementation.
+We think you're going to like it.

-What's unique about feynman is that you can define multiple *perspectives* that allow you to run the same tasks against your application in different ways.
+Copared to other screenplay implementations we've seen, what's unique about Feynman is that you can define multiple *perspectives* that allow you to run the same tasks against your application in different ways.

 More on that later.

-I'm going to assume you know little or nothing about the screenplay pattern and explain this from the ground up.
+We're going to assume you know little or nothing about the screenplay pattern and explain this from the ground up.

 The first concept to grasp is an `Action`.

-## Actions use abilities do stuff to your app
+## Actions do stuff to your app

 An action is a function that takes a set of named arguments, known as *abilities*, and uses them to do stuff to your app.